12

 • 2

 Can you add an example?
 When a non-logged-in user follows a link to a question with no answers that's duped to exactly one question, they're redirected to the target.
 SE sites have done that for a while; it's not a recent change.
 In a private browsing window, I got to Changing directory via Google.
 I wasn't redirected; no posts (except the deleted answer) were hidden.
 In the new post notices on dupes, who voted to close is less visible.
 Is any actual post content, that wasn't hidden before, hidden now?
 If so, I think that's a bug.
-Dec 16, 2019 at 21:09
+Commented Dec 16, 2019 at 21:09

 • @EliahKagan Every closed as a dupe question has a notice that it is hidden.
 I didn't test the visibility but the crossed eye and the message looks clear to me.
 Maybe I am wrong.